lpparente/COMP100/README.md

 In order to follow this course, it is expected that you have a C# IDE installed in your computer.
 There is no recommended software, as the codes run equally in any C# compiler.

+If you have any questions, comments or suggestions, feel free to contact me at lp.parente@gmail.com.

+*****

-No reproduction of the content herein included is permitted without the author's formal approval.
-Plagiarism is crime, and by doing so you accept its legal consequences.
+**The reproduction of the content herein included is NOT permitted without the author's formal approval.
+Plagiarism is crime, and by doing so you accept its legal consequences.**

 The files are provided as is, and its use and visualization are considered user's full responsibility.
-The owner of this repository must not be held liable or responsible for the use or misuse of the content shared within any of the files herein attached.
+The owner of this repository must not be held liable or responsible for the use or misuse of the content shared within any of the files herein included.

-If you have any questions, comments or suggestions, feel free to contact me at lp.parente@gmail.com.
+*****